apple patient

 macOS update only helps to a limited extent

-According to NeoFinder, Apple's "Photos" app is spared from this because it uses an unknown framework that only Apple has access to.
-According to the letter, a macOS update will fix the error but will not undo the damage.
-This means that the additional data that already exists cannot be removed by a patch.
-Those affected can, however, access the cataloging tool from NeoFinder This will receive an update (version 7.5.2) on Monday, May 4th, and will be able to detect and remove such additional data.
+According to NeoFinder, Apple's Photos app is spared from this problem because it uses an unknown framework that only Apple has access to.
+According to the letter, a macOS update will fix the bug but not reverse the damage.
+This means that the existing additional data cannot be removed by a patch.
+However, those affected can access the cataloging tool from NeoFinder This will receive an update (version 7.5.2) on Monday, May 4th, and will be able to detect and remove such additional data.

 • Image: NeoFinder